 Next, point to each object.
 Say its name aloud.
 Then, when you get to the end of the row, ask them what comes next.
 If they aren’t sure, grab the next object and put it down.
 Once you’ve completed one round, start at the beginning and repeat each item to reinforce the pattern.

-5) The Language Of Math
+5. The Language of Math

 Part of learning how to do math means learning how to “speak” math.
-We don’t mean your child will turn into C-3PO — just that they will learn how to use mathematically correct language, or how to tell a story with math terms.
+We don’t mean your child will turn into C-3PO—just that they will learn how to use mathematically correct language, or how to tell a story with math terms.

 This can happen in daily life.
-While picking at an afternoon snack, your younger child may say, “Hey!
+While picking out an afternoon snack, your younger child may say, “Hey!
 My brother has more crackers than me!”
 Then you might agree to “add” to the cookies on the younger child’s plate so that both plates are “equal.”

-These skills may be naturally exciting for your child — they’ll feel like they’re learning how to speak “grown up!”
+These skills may be naturally exciting for your child—they’ll feel like they’re learning how to speak “grown-up!”
 Show them how fun it is to incorporate mathematically appropriate language into their daily speech and use it to tell stories about what’s going on around them.

 - More than